zoliszabo/laracogs-docs/docs/Kits/starter.md

 php artisan laracogs:starter
 ```

-The command will overwrite any existing files with the starter kits version of them:
+The command will overwrite any existing files with the starter kit's version of them:

 ## Setup